How to Calculate Gross Profit

 Sales - Cost of Goods Sold = Gross Profit

 To understand gross profit, it is important to know the distinction between variable and fixed costs.

-Variable costs are those things that change based on the amount of product being made and are incurred as a direct result of producing the product.
+Variable costs are costs that change based on the amount of product being made -- and that are incurred as a direct result of producing the product.
+They include: